agentbasedsimulations/sugarscape-gama-simulation/README.md

 # sugarscape-gama-simulation
-GAMA implementation of the Sugarscape model
+GAMA implementation of the Sugarscape oi.